lucadoga/Heston-and-Trinomial-tree-pricing-models/README.md

 # Heston-and-Trinomial-tree-pricing-models
+The project is divided into 2 parts:
+1. Pricing of different options (European Call and Put, European Pay-Later Call and Put, American Put, American Pay-Later Put) using the Trinomial Lattice tree model
-Computation of multiple options premium under the Trinomial Lattice pricing model.
-Estimation of the option price using the Heston volatility dynamics according to different values of correlation and volatility of variance.
+2. Application of the Heston stochastic volatility dynamics to analyze the sensitivity of the premium against the return-variance correlation and the volatility of variance paramenters

+Contributor: Matthieu Henon